Can headaches be linked to neck pain?

-There are many different types of headaches, however they can be categorised into two main groups – primary and secondary (1).
+There are many different types of headaches with a variety of causes, however they can be categorised into two main groups – primary and secondary.

 - Primary headaches are caused by problems with pain-sensitive structures in the head – they are not related to underlying illnesses.

 - Secondary headaches are a symptom of an underlying condition, such as infection, injury or tumour